'Pretty Boy' Floyd family couldn't turn Bonnie and Clyde away

 After Sowers

-Considering Bonnie and Clyde had already called on the Floyd family in June 1933 for help recovering from burns, it’s not unlikely they searched looked to the family after the Sowers ambush in November 1933 at Bess and Bradley Floyd’s house near the oilfields of Earlsboro.
+Considering Bonnie and Clyde had already called on the Floyd family in June 1933 for help recovering from burns, it’s not unlikely they looked to the family after the" Sowers ambush" in November 1933 at Bess and Bradley Floyd’s house near the oilfields of Earlsboro.
+Bradley Floyd was E.W. and Charley's brother.

-Moore recounted by phone recently: “Mother said one day Bonnie and Clyde came by the house.
+Barbara Moore of Oklahoma City, Bess and Bradley Floyd's daughter, recounted by phone recently: “Mother said one day Bonnie and Clyde came by the house.
 They were driving and came by and he asked mother if she would fix them some food, because they were both shot in the leg and they couldn’t get out to get food.
 So, they gave mother money — I don’t know how much, I never did ask her.
 And she told the twins to go to the store.
 They walked to the store and got whatever she told them to.”

 Moore also remembered Bonnie and Clyde had a dog with them.
 Could this have been Blanche’s dog, Snowball?
 The dog is thought to have run off during the gunfight in Joplin back in April.